coreos/grafiti/README.md

-# Grafiti/Predator
+# Grafiti

- Grafiti tags your AWS resources.

- Predator hunts your tagged images for sport.
+Grafiti can parse CloudTrail event data an tag resources based on it.

 ## Configure aws credentials

-  In order to user these tools, you will need to configure your machine to talk to aws with a `~/.aws/credentials` file.
+  In order to use grafiti, you will need to configure your machine to talk to aws with a `~/.aws/credentials` file.

 ```
  [default]